mrtztg/azure-104-notes/README.md

 #### Storage Account Types and Archive Tier Support

-- **General Purpose V2**: Supports all Azure Storage tiers (Hot, Cool, Archive) — can store objects in Archive tier
+- **General Purpose V2 (StorageV2)**: Most versatile — supports blobs, files, queues, and tables — supports all access tiers (Hot, Cool, Archive) — supports object replication — recommended for flexibility in storage capabilities
 - **General Purpose V1**: Supports Blob containers but does NOT support tiering (Hot, Cool, Archive) — designed for general-purpose storage only
+- **File Storage**: Does NOT support tiering — intended for Azure File Shares only
 - **Blob Storage accounts**: Blob Storage is a storage service inside the account, not a storage account type itself — not applicable for Archive tier storage account selection
 - **Archive tier redundancy support**: Only storage accounts configured for **LRS, GRS, or RA-GRS** support moving blobs to archive tier — **ZRS, GZRS, and RA-GZRS** do NOT support archive tier